AT-Publishing/website/_strategy/2018-03-14-tensorcharts-scalping.md

 > Scalping [noun] - trading technique of capitalizing on small price changes.
 Positions are typically closed as soon as they become profitable, earning a small profit.

 The year 2017 was the year to buy your crypto in January and hold.
 Then, maybe, if you felt like it, to [spot a range](/strategy/wyckoff-ranging-markets) and sell the right bounce to rebuy lower and carry on the Mr Bones' wild ride.
-But all things come to an end.
-In 2018, the first most obvious thing cryptofolks noticed is that everyone's long-term stacks keep losing their dollar value.
+Then it came to an end.

+All through 2018 and in 2019, the first most obvious thing cryptofolks noticed is that everyone's long-term stacks keep losing their dollar value.

 <section class="sidebar-nl container-center">
 <h4>Cryptocurrency trading strategy: Scalping Crypto with Tensorcharts (PDF)</h4>
 <p>Too long to read now?
-Download this crypto trading strategy as a PDF from Keybase.
+Download this crypto trading strategy as a PDF safely from Keybase.
 (No risk of eye cancer from its design either.)</p>
 <p><a href="https://keybase.pub/altcointrading/altcointrading-net_tensorcharts_scalping.pdf" target="_blank" title="AltcoinTrading.NET Crypto Scalping Guide"><b>Download PDF from Keybase</b></a></p>
 </section>